BlockMedical/BlockMedical/docs/README.md

 *Public Sale Address*
 0xAFDaA366213f08f1121a528d757c4d4F22dfaC29
-1. Send Eth to the above address or use a Ethereuem mobile wallet and scan the follow QR code to send Ethereum to it.
+1. Send Eth to the above address or use a Ethereum mobile wallet and scan the follow QR code to send Ethereum to it.
 ![QR Code](https://github.com/BlockMedical/BlockMedical/raw/master/docs/mobiledocs/tradecontract_QRcode.mainnet.png)

 Here is an example to show you how to exchange for utility BlockMed tokens via our mobile app